dariabak/PostTask/README.md

     original post list screen.

     The original post list and the offline post list screens should be embedded in a tabbed view.
+(We have already added a library for creating the tab view, to build.gradle).

     The tab item for the offline post list screen should be badged with the number of offline posts that have been saved.
 The badge value should update in the background (i.e., without having to open the offline post list screen).